-The textile and garment supply chain is estimated to be responsible for up to eight per cent of global greenhouse gas emissions and twenty percent of waste-water discharge.
+The textile and garment supply chain is estimated to be responsible for up to eight per cent of global greenhouse gas emissions and twenty per cent of waste-water discharge.
 Intense use of water resources and chemicals, insufficient treatment of waste-water, radiant heat, and textile waste and microfibre shedding are affecting not only the environment but also the sector’s workers.

 International and local laws set to help meet the goals of the UN Climate Change Conference (COP26) have sensitized constituents in the garment industry to the importance of environmental sustainability.
 Garment sector businesses are also proactively adopting standards promoted by a growing number of investors, brands and retailers across the supply chain.